AstrobioMike/GToTree/README.md

 <a href="https://github.com/AstrobioMike/AstrobioMike.github.io/blob/master/images/GToTree-ToL_tree.pdf"><img src="https://github.com/AstrobioMike/AstrobioMike.github.io/blob/master/images/GToTree-Overview-main.png"></a>
 </p>

+See the ["What is GToTree?" wiki page](https://github.com/AstrobioMike/GToTree/wiki/what-is-gtotree%3F) for some more detail on the processing steps pictured above.
+For practical ways GToTree can be helpful, check out the [Example usage page](https://github.com/AstrobioMike/GToTree/wiki/example-usage).
+And for detailed information on using GToTree, see the [User guide](https://github.com/AstrobioMike/GToTree/wiki/user-guide).

 ---

+## Dependencies
-## Dependencies (the conda installation takes care of all of these)
+> **NOTE: The [conda installation](https://github.com/AstrobioMike/GToTree/wiki/installation#conda-quickstart) takes care of all of these!**

 ### Required to use at all:
 If you use GToTree, please cite these folks :)